-29. To what extent are there additional restrictions or requirements on sharing customer data overseas/on a cross-border basis?
+32. To what extent are there additional restrictions or requirements on sharing customer data overseas/on a cross-border basis?

 As a general matter, US federal and state data security and privacy laws do not impose additional restrictions or requirements specifically on the transfer by an insurer of customer data overseas.
 However, the customer data must be handled and protected in accordance with applicable laws.
-As discussed in question 28, insurers are subject to various laws and regulations with respect to the use and disclosure of customer data, which impose various requirements with respect to the sharing of customer data and apply to disclosures made by an insurer overseas.
+As discussed in guestion 28, insurers are subject to various laws and regulations with respect to the use and disclosure of customer data, which impose various requirements with respect to the sharing of customer data and apply to disclosures made by an insurer overseas.
 For example, HIPAA prohibits covered entities (including health insurers) from disclosing "protected health information" to a business associate i.e., a third party which performs certain services for a covered entity that involve access to protected health information - other than pursuant to a business associate agreement and solely for HIPAA-compliant purposes.

-30. To what extent are insurers subject to ESG regulation or oversight?
-Are there regulations/requirements specific to insurers?
-If so, briefly describe the range measures imposed.
+33. To what extent are insurers subject to ESG regulation or oversight?
+Are there regulations/requirements, including in connection with managing climate change and climate change related financial risks specific to insurers?
+If so, briefly describe the range of measures imposed.